eternalgarden/rzeka/README.md

 [![NuGet](https://img.shields.io/nuget/v/EternalGarden.Rzeka?logo=nuget)](https://www.nuget.org/packages/EternalGarden.Rzeka)
 <!-- [![Downloads](https://img.shields.io/nuget/dt/EternalGarden.Rzeka?label=downloads)](https://www.nuget.org/packages/EternalGarden.Rzeka) -->

+> 🌟📜 **Important**: This README is a glimpse into rzeka, not the manual.
+[Full documentation in Wiki](https://github.com/eternalgarden/rzeka/wiki) – API reference, threading model, Eris, attributes & error handling.

 **A reactive event bus for C# that tracks causality.**

 rzeka ("[_river_](https://en.wikipedia.org/wiki/Nile)" in Polish) is a single-threaded event bus built on Rx.NET.
 Components [yeet](https://youtu.be/S2t59dPf9K0?si=srvWNs02TmMQwvzH) typed events into the river and act on the events flowing through it, without holding references to each other.

 What makes rzeka different from a typical event bus is **causality tracking**: every event carries a record of the events that caused it.

-You can ask any event – _o little rabbit! where did you come from?_ – and get its full casual chain – _what fox's chasing glare or carrots allure_.
+You can ask any event – _o little rabbit! where did you come from?_ – and get its full casual chain – _what fox's chasing glare or carrots allure brought you here?_

 Thanks to Eris ([rzeka's built-in debugger](https://github.com/eternalgarden/rzeka/wiki/Eris)) you can read the entire story of what's happening in your system – real-time, in a browser, while your game runs (both in a game engine and in a build!).

-> 📐📜 **Important**: This README is a glimpse into rzeka, not the manual.
-[Full documentation in Wiki](https://github.com/eternalgarden/rzeka/wiki) – API reference, threading model, Eris, attributes & error handling.

 <https://github.com/user-attachments/assets/de5e608b-5123-47dd-99c4-996be5ff5259>

 > ⚗️ **rzeka is single-threaded by design**.
-This is the constraint that makes everything else possible: it guarantees that circumstance tracking, mana transitions, and spell lifecycle are always consistent.
-Async operations are handled within defined boundaries.
+This constraint guarantees consistent circumstance tracking.
+Async operations are handled within defined boundaries (see [Shuttle](https://github.com/eternalgarden/rzeka/wiki/API-Shuttle)).

 **Status**: rzeka was originally built for [sanctuary](https://github.com/eternalgarden/sanctuary), a 3D journaling software shipped on Unity.
 It is currently being refactored alongside sanctuary's port to Godot. **The core API is stable**.
-Eris UI and Godot integration are actively evolving.
+Eris UI and Godot integration are evolving.

 ## 🪞 The metaphor